-You will be asked to state and spell your name and date of birth many times.
+You’ll be asked to say and spell your name and date of birth many times.
 This is for your safety.
-People with the same or a similar name may be having a procedure on the same day as you.
+People with the same or a similar name may be having a procedure on the same day.

 When it’s time to change for your procedure, you’ll get a hospital gown, robe, and nonskid socks to wear.

-You will meet with your nurse before your procedure.
-Tell them the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+You’ll meet with a nurse before your procedure.
+Tell them the dose of any medications you took after midnight (including prescription and over-the-counter medications, patches, and creams) and the time you took them.

-You will also meet with your anesthesiologist before your procedure.
-Your anesthesiologist will:
+You’ll also meet with an anesthesiologist before your procedure.
+They will: